theshevon/the-treasure-platform/readme.md

 #### Automated Testing

-The app was testing using Cypress(https://www.cypress.io/).
+The app was tested using Cypress(https://www.cypress.io/).

 In order to run the test suites:
 - Navigate to the `client` directory and run `npm run cypress:open` on your terminal.
 This will fire up the Cypress app.